mohammadraquib/APKDownloader/README.md

 # APKDownloader
-Evozi's APK Downloader API in PHP
+An easy to use PHP wrapper for the Evozi APK Downloader API.